shrestha-ajay/AjayShrestha.com/README.md

 - High Output Management - by Andrew S. Grove
 - Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results - by Christina Wodtke
 - Sapiens: A Brief History of Humankind - by Yuval Noah Harari
+- 21 Lessons for the 21st Century - by Yuval Noah Harari
 - A Brief History of Everything - by Ken Wilber
 - Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones - by James Clear
 \